Gettext: Plural form

 Reference plural rules for languages are provided by the Unicode consortium. msginit also prefills the appropriate rule when creating a file for one specific language.

 Implementations

-In addition to C, gettext has the following implementations: C# for both ASP.NET and for WPF, Perl, PHP, Python, R, Scala, and Node.js.
+In addition to C, gettext has the following implementations: C# for both ASP.NET and for WPF, Perl, PHP, Python, R, Scala, Node.js and GAWK.

 GNU gettext has native support for Objective-C, but there is no support for the Swift programming language yet.
 A commonly used gettext implementation on these Cocoa platforms is POLocalizedString.
 The Microsoft Outlook for iOS team also provides a LocalizedStringsKit library with a gettext-like API.